trapani and western sicily - what is there to see and do?

 Trapani Sicily StreetviewWalking street in Trapani's old town.

 Tourists usually focus on the old town when visiting Trapani.
-That's where the city's main attractions are.
-You can see them in a day or two.
+The city's main attractions are there, and you can see them in a day or two.

-If you intend to visit other places - as recommended - you can easily spend a week in Trapani.
-You should also take into account the variable weather, especially if you are traveling other than in summer.
+If you intend to visit other places—as recommended—you can easily spend a week in Trapani.
+However, you should also consider the variable weather, especially if traveling outside of summer.

-We also didn't get to salt flats, as the road flooded after a night's rain.
-This was in October, though.
-So autumn was already on its way.
+We also didn't get to the salt flats, as the road flooded after a night's rain.
+This was in October, so autumn was already on its way.

 View over western Sicily, from EriceA view over western Sicily, seen from the hilltop town of Erice.

-Attractions in western Sicily include nature, beaches, people, food, and an authentic way of life.
-It's also not as touristy as the eastern parts of the island.
+Western Sicily offers attractions such as nature, beaches, people, food, and an authentic way of life.
+It's also less touristy than the eastern parts of the island.

 Trapani in the eveningEvening time at Trapani.

-Perhaps the most famous attraction of Trapani is its embankment (Lungomare Dante Alighieri), which fringes the northern edge of the peninsula.
+Perhaps Trapani's most famous attraction is its embankment (Lungomare Dante Alighieri), which fringes the peninsula's northern edge.
 It is a great place to admire the sunset.

 Below the embankment is a sandy beach where you can swim.
-The water is clean and clear, despite the proximity of the town.
+Despite the town's proximity, the water is clean and clear.

 From Lungomare, it is a short walk to the Vittoria Emanuele promenade.
-There are lots of places to eat and drink in and around it.
-There are also a few restaurants/bars on the Lungomare itself.
+There are many places to eat and drink in and around it and a few restaurants/bars in Lungomare.

 Trapani coastline in the eveningTrapani's seaside promenade, Lungomare Dante Alighieri, in the evening lighting.